wp-plugins/triagis-security-evaluation/readme.txt

 attacks to succeed you might want to consider changing your wp-content directory name.
 With our plugin you can do that with a few clicks.
 NOTE: This is intended for development environments and not production sites.
 We do not recommend to try this on your live sites.

+= Why TimThumb Poses A Security Threat =

+On all servers that host Wordpress sites you will have automated scans for a file called timthumb.php or a variation of other names that are targeting exactly this file.
+Why?
+Because timthumb.php is very easy to exploit if you set the wrong file and folder permissions.
+If your server is mis-configured, timthumb.php poses a significant threat to your site and server.
+That's why we recommend that beginners try to locate plugins that make use of this script and try to find alternatives.
+An alternative approach is to move the timthumb.php outside the public folders.

 = Future Versions =

 Planned for future versions is a dashboard widget with important information at a glance and additional security checks